A guide to visiting Nardò in Puglia – a true Italian gem

 Top tips when planning a trip to Nardò?

 On the Adriatic side I go to Baia dei Turchi or Torre dell’Orso and down to the beaches from Torre Pali to Torre Vado towards the southern most point of the heel.
-If you prefer the comfort of a sunbed and umbrella, Litos is my favourite, located in the middle of the Porto Selvaggio natural reserve.

 If you prefer a more active holiday there’s loads on offer, like cycling, yoga lessons, kite-surfing or boat trips and water sports.
 There are also botanical gardens and dozens of historic town centres to visit, coastal walks, organised bike trails, horse riding, great food, wine and olive oil tasting.

-My favourite day trips include the town of Grottaglie famed for its innumerable ceramic workshops.
+My favourite day trips include the town of Grottaglie (above) famed for its innumerable ceramic workshops.
 I also love to connect with the magic at the very end of this piece of land, at Santa Maria di Leuca, where the Adriatic and Ionian seas flirt together in a never ending belly dance.
-En route have a stop at Presicce and San Gregorio for a lunch at Da Mimi.
-Lecce, the Florence of the south, has theatres, a shopping zone, restaurants, bars, the MUST see exhibition palazzo, and nightlife until the early hours.
+On your journey, make sure to stop at Presicce, considered one of the most beautiful little villages of Italy and therefore part of the “I Borghi più belli d’Italia” association.
+Then have a stop at Marina di San Gregorio for a coastal lunch, where you can enjoy tasty local food and magnificent views!
+Last but not least, Lecce, the capital of the homonymous province and the capital of baroque architecture, has theatres, shopping zones, restaurants, bars, the MUST museum, and nightlife until the early hours.

 Restaurant and food recommendations in Salento and Nardò